How To Get Better Gas Mileage

 You have the questions, The Drive has the answers!

-A: At some speeds, yes, but at other speeds, no. For example, EPA ratings typically prove that a vehicle’s highway fuel economy is better than a vehicle’s city fuel economy.
+A: Generally speaking, yes.
+If you're zooming around, your car's working harder and burning more gas.
+But if we're talking about steady speed cruising, you're likely to get better mileage at 60 mph than 30.
+For example, EPA ratings typically prove that a vehicle’s highway fuel economy is better than a vehicle’s city fuel economy.
 However, once you reach a certain speed on the highway, say about 65 mph, fuel economy starts to degrade due to the energy demands needed to maintain that speed.

-A: If we’re talking about the most efficient speed range, you should probably shoot for 50-60 mph.
+A: Sticking to the speed limit is the easiest way to get good fuel economy without making driving too onerous.
+If we’re talking about the most efficient speed range, you should probably shoot for 50-60 mph.

 A: In cases when you are driving down a flat straight highway without many cars or interruptions, cruise control will keep you at a steady speed and will maintain a steady fuel flow.
 This is one of the most fuel-efficient things you can do when driving on the highway, however, there are exceptions.
 If you have adaptive cruise control and are driving in stop-and-go traffic, your car will constantly be gunning it to try to get back up to that higher speed and will hurt its fuel economy.
 Separately, using cruise control on hills or mountains could be harmful to fuel economy because it will be gushing fuel to maintain high speed up the hills.